Table of contents of the article:

 In short, if you do SEO, you must do Search Engine Optimization, everything that is not Search Engine Optimization is not SEO.

-It very often happens that so-called SEO or Marketing agencies say they do SEO, but then in the end they limit themselves to conducting Advertising campaigns on various platforms and social networks.
-The end customer sees more traffic, more visits, more orders, more turnover, more profit and is convinced that the consultant's work is excellent and that he is actually doing SEO, when in fact they are only and exclusively doing paid and unpaid advertising campaigns SEO.
+It's very common for so-called SEO or marketing agencies to claim to offer SEO services, but ultimately limit themselves to running advertising campaigns on various platforms and social media.
+The end client sees increased traffic, more visits, more orders, higher revenue, and increased profit, and becomes convinced that the consultant's work is excellent and that they're doing SEO, when in fact they're only running paid advertising campaigns, not SEO.

 Differences between SEO and Advertising campaigns